ADMISSION GI BILL® / Tuition Assistance CHOOSING A MAJOR GETTING INVOLVED

-The Montgomery GI Bill (Chapter 30)
+Montgomery GI Bill® (Chapter 30)

-Reservists Montgomery GI Bill (Chapter 1606)
+Reservists Montgomery GI Bill® (Chapter 1606)

 The Selected Reserve includes the Army Reserve, Navy Reserve, Air Force Reserve, Marine Corps Reserve and Coast Guard Reserve, and the Army National Guard and the Air National Guard.
 Eligibility for this program is determined by the Selected Reserve components.
 You may be entitled to receive up to 36 months of educational benefits.
 Your benefit entitlement ends 14 years from the date of your eligibility for the program, or on the day you leave the Selected Reserve.
 Visit here for more information.

 Reserve Educational Assistance Program - REAP (Chapter 1607)

 This program was established as a Department of Defense education benefit program designed to provide educational assistance to members of the Reserve components called or ordered to active duty in response to a war or national emergency (contingency operation) as declared by the President or Congress.
 This program is for reservists who were activated for at least 90 consecutive days after September 11, 2001.
 Qualified reservists are eligible for increased benefits.
 Visit here for more information.

 U.S. Department of Veterans Affairs Vocational Rehabilitation Program (Chapter 31)

 This program is administered by the Department of Veterans Affairs Vocational Rehabilitation and Employment Division at the Nashville Regional Office.
 Eligibility is determined on a case-by-case basis.
-For more information contact: Heather Conrad at (615) 983-4364 or go to:

 Dependents Educational Assistance Program (Chapter 35)